AML regulation and KYC compliance is challenging, but well-prepared banks can rise to the occasion

 Third-party service providers may soon receive greater regulatory scrutiny

-For banks and other financial institutions, the threat of looming sanctions grows with each new regulation.
+For banks and other financial institutions, the threat of looming sanctions grows with each new regulatory requirement.
 It is incumbent upon them to perform a risk assessment and amend AML compliance programs according to each regulation.
 In some cases, banks turn to third-party vendors to help fulfill KYC obligations and AML policy considerations to limit risk and avoid sanctions.
 However, a new draft regulation may further complicate things.

-The long and the short of this is that, as complex as the current regulatory landscape is, it is ever evolving, and banks must take the steps necessary to ensure both they and their third-party partners are compliant.
+The long and the short of this is that, as complex as the current regulatory compliance landscape is, it is ever evolving, and banks must take the steps necessary to ensure both they and their third-party partners are compliant.

 Banks can lean into three practices for creating strong, scalable compliance programs